malinantonsson/flow-agility-streaming-demo/README.md

 1. clone repo
 2. run `npm install`
+3. open `js/main.js` and add the websocket url on line 6
-3. run `npm run dev` to start dev server
+4. run `npm run dev` to start dev server
+5. open 'http://localhost:1234/' in the browser make sure to set the browser size to 1280px x 720px

+## Demo

+When you have connected to the websocket from Flowagility you can use the keyboard to change views.

+- Press `s` to start the video overlay - this will display data coming from flow
+- Press `r` to display results when they are available.
+If not available this does nothing
+- Press `h` to hide all UI elements

 ## Features